 Please note the following:

-• The administrative fee for the elective placements is £75 per week.
-This will need to be paid before the start of the elective placement.
-Please note that there is a £100 non-refundable deposit (or £75 if you are only in for a 1-week placement) which must be paid upon acceptance of your elective placement offer, details will be sent to you by email.
+• The administrative fee for elective placements is £75 per week, payable before the start of the placement.
+A non-refundable deposit of £100 (or £75 for a one-week placement) must be paid upon acceptance of your elective placement offer.

-• Elective students are required to make their own living arrangements for the duration of their placement.
-If you need any guidance with regards to accommodation, please get in touch.
+• Elective students are responsible for arranging their own accommodation and living arrangements for the duration of their placement.

-Please note: The current guidance from UKVI stipulates that elective placements have to be arranged via a UK higher education institution and Derriford is an NHS Trust not a higher education institution, therefore at this time we can only accept UK nationals into these Medical Elective Placements.
+• Current UKVI guidance stipulates that elective placements must be arranged via a UK higher education institution.
+As Derriford Hospital is an NHS Trust and not a higher education institution, we can unfortunately only accept UK nationals for these medical elective placements at this time.

 Career paths in Medical and Dental